Borna disease

 Borna disease, also known as sad horse disease, is an infectious neurological syndrome of warm-blooded animals, caused by Borna disease viruses 1 and 2 (BoDV-1/2).
-BoDV-1/2 are neurotropic viruses of the species Mammalian 1 orthobornavirus, and members of the Bornaviridae family within the Mononegavirales order.
+BoDV-1/2 are neurotropic viruses of the species Orthobornavirus bornaense, and members of the Bornaviridae family within the Mononegavirales order.

 Borna disease is a severe neurological illness that predominantly affects horses and sheep, but it has been observed in a wide range of mammals.
 The disease is characterised by ataxia and abnormal depressive behaviour, frequently culminating in death.
 There have been rare cases of human fatalities associated with encephalitis caused by Borna disease virus infection.
 Additionally, correlative evidence exists linking BoDV-1/2 infection with neuropsychiatric disorders such as bipolar disorder in humans.

 History

 Borna disease was first described in 1885, when all horses belonging to a cavalry regiment stationed near the city of Borna in Saxony, Germany, died from a hitherto unknown disease, then termed hitzige Kopfkrankheit ("hot-tempered head illness").
 In 1909, Ernst Joest and Kurt Degen discovered distinctive inclusions in the nerves of horses that had died of Borna disease, which were named Joest-Degen inclusion bodies.
 This histopathological feature remains in use today to confirm the presence of Borna disease.
 In 1924, the Austrian virologist Wilhelm Zwick suggested a virus as the cause of the disease.